tidyverse/tidyr/cran-comments.md

-This is a patch release to resolve R CMD check issues on R-devel.
-We don't anticipate any revdep changes.
+This is a patch release with no expected issues.